 You can instruct beets to use your own MusicBrainz database instead of the main server.
-Use the host and ratelimit options under a musicbrainz: header, like so:
+Use the host, https and ratelimit options under a musicbrainz: header, like so:

 '''

 musicbrainz:

 host: localhost:5000

+https: no

 ratelimit: 100

 '''

 The host key, of course, controls the Web server hostname (and port, optionally) that will be contacted by beets (default: musicbrainz.org).
-The server must have search indices enabled (see Building search indexes).
+The https key makes the client use HTTPS instead of HTTP.
+This setting applies only to custom servers.
+The official MusicBrainz server always uses HTTPS.
+(Default: no.) The server must have search indices enabled (see Building search indexes).